 13 eCommerce Product Page Design Must-Haves for Higher Conversions

-With global eCommerce sales expected to grow to US$4.8 trillion by 2021, shouldn’t you be taking a serious look at how to design eCommerce websites for more conversions?
+With global eCommerce sales expected to continue to grow, shouldn’t you be taking a serious look at how to design eCommerce websites for more conversions?

 While some basic conversion tips for WordPress sites do apply here, an eCommerce site typically doesn’t play by the same rules when it comes to format and layout.

 Specifically, I’d like to do a deep dive today into what makes for a high-converting eCommerce product page.
 After all, this page is the final step before conversion, so it’s the very last chance you have to seal the deal and convert visitors into paying customers.